Sarah Polley: Adult acting

 Polley appeared as Lily on the CBC television series Straight Up, which ran from 1996 to 1998, winning the Gemini Award for Best Performance in a Children's or Youth Program or Series for her role.
 By age thirteen, however, Polley was dissatisfied with her juvenile acting career.
 Her experience with director Atom Egoyan in a small but critical role in his sophisticated adult drama Exotica turned things around, as she revealed in a 2022 conversation with the director, filmed for Criterion's Exotica Blu-ray.
 Polley's subsequent role as Nicole Burnell in Egoyan's 1997 film The Sweet Hereafter brought her considerable attention in the United States; she was a favourite at the Sundance Film Festival.
 Her character in the film was an aspiring singer, and on the film's soundtrack, she performed covers of The Tragically Hip's "Courage" and Jane Siberry's "One More Colour" and sang the film's title track, which she co-wrote with Mychael Danna.

 In 1998, Polley appeared in the critically acclaimed film Last Night.
 The following year, she starred as part of the ensemble cast in the film Go.
 She was cast in the role of Penny Lane in the big-budget 2000 film Almost Famous, but dropped out of the project to return to Canada for the low-budget The Law of Enclosures.
 Her role in the 2003 film My Life Without Me garnered the Genie Award for Best Performance by an Actress in a Leading Role in 2004.
 In the same year, she starred in a lead role in the remake of Dawn of the Dead, which was a departure from her other indie roles.

 In 2005, she starred in The Secret Life of Words, opposite Tim Robbins and Julie Christie.
 She was nominated for the European Film Award for Best Actress by the European Film Academy for her role as Hanna.

-In 2006, Polley took a role on the acclaimed series Slings and Arrows during its third and final season.
-Polley's father, Michael Polley, was a regular on the show during its entire three-season run.
+In 2006, Polley took a role on the acclaimed series Slings & Arrows during its third and final season.
+Polley's adopted father, Michael, was a regular on the show during its entire three-season run.
 She served as a member of the 2007 Cannes Film Festival jury.

 In 2008, Polley appeared as Nabby Adams in the HBO miniseries based on the life of John Adams.
 Polley played Elise in Jaco Van Dormael's Mr. Nobody, which was released in 2010.
 Critical response has praised the film's artistry and Polley's acting.
 Later that year, she also appeared in a cameo role in Bruce MacDonald's film Trigger.